top of page

 Based in Dorset, Gillian McCormick creates incredible stained glass pieces of birds and animals of the UK.
 She also makes very collectable fused glass birds on wood.
 Every piece is stunning positioned in front of light, both artificial and natural.

 Georgia Piggott is a local author who specialises in historical mystery novels .
 She sets her scene in a local fictional village of Dorset during the 17th century.
-Georgia has now published 3 books in the series : Just Causes, A Hazardous Game and Stolen Lives with a 4th hot on the press!
+Georgia has now published 3 books in the series : Just Causes, A Hazardous Game and Stolen Lives.
+Don't miss her 4th book in the series.
+It is out this month - August!

 Hilary Bradt sculpts small animal and dishes in ceramics.
 She uses a whole range of hand sculpting techniques, as she does here with her adorable "Time for a hair cut" sculpture of a dog.